This document explains how you deal with spoofing and phishing e-mails.

 Many e‑mail attacks this are spread through virus programs that can infect your computer.
 Running antivirus software with the latest updates is one of the most effective ways to protect yourself from becoming a victim, or possible source, of SPAM attacks.

 A Sender Policy Framework (SPF) record helps prevent "spoofed" e‑mail messages.
-A SPF record allows other e‑mail servers to identify and reject e‑mails using a forged FROM address by specifying what servers are authorized to transmit e‑mail for that domain.
+An SPF record allows other e‑mail servers to identify and reject e‑mails using a forged FROM address by specifying what servers are authorized to transmit e‑mail for that domain.
+Contact your email provider for instructions or assistance with setting up SPF records for your email account.